-In 1930, Vladimir Lukianov was an engineer with the Central Institute of Railway Engineers in Mosow.
+In 1930, Vladimir Lukianov was an engineer with the Central Institute of Railway Engineers in Moscow.
 There, he worked to calculate the temperatures in concrete structures, which was essential to preventing cracks in concrete structures and earthworks.
 At that time, methods of calculation couldn’t provide the quick, accurate solutions they required, and they relied on too many assumptions.
 Lukianov invented a device that he named the Hydraulic Integrator to mechanize transient calculations.
 This device was unique in that replaced gears with water.
 In other words, it was the world’s first “water computer.”

-In 1949, the Moscow Plant of Calculating Machines put the Hydraulic Integrator into production, and was even imported.
+In 1949, the Moscow Plant of Calculating Machines put the Hydraulic Integrator into production and was even imported.
 It was used in the construction of a wide variety of buildings, such as power plants, and applied to many branches of science, including physics, metallurgy, and rocket science.
 Amazingly, this device remained in use until the 1990s.

 Hydraulic Integrator of Vladimir Lukianov

 Vladimir Sergeevich Lukianov (Владимир Сергеевич Лукьянов) was born in Moscow, on 17 March 1902, in the family of an insurance agent.
 In 1919 he graduated from a Moscow classical high school and entered the building department of the Moscow State University of Railway Engineering.
 He graduated in 1925 and was sent to build the railroads Troitsk — Orsk, and Kartaly — Magnitnaia.
-After working for five years on the construction and design of railways, in 1930, Lukianov went on research activities in the Central Institute of Railway Engineers in Moscow, where he worked on the calculation of temperatures in concrete structures.
+After working for five years on the construction and design of railways, in 1930, Lukianov went on research activities at the Central Institute of Railway Engineers in Moscow, where he worked on the calculation of temperatures in concrete structures.

 To ensure the quality and durability of concrete structures, earthworks and concreting were carried out only in the summer, but the cracks in the structures were not always able to be avoided.
 Lukianov decided to explore the possibility of carrying out construction work in the wintertime and find out the reasons for the destruction of concrete structures.